How to Do a Credit Card Balance Transfer

-Completing a balance transfer may help you save money on high rate debt by providing you a promotional APR or better interest rates.
+Completing a balance transfer may help you save money on high interest rate debt by providing you a low promotional interest rate.

 Be sure to check your old account during the transfer period until the account is fully paid off.